Breaking News | AfCFTA: Commonwealth to strengthen capacity of African countries export

 She further added that the secretariat would continue to work with African countries to implement the agreement scheduled to start in January 2021.

-Scotland said that training and capacity building was ongoing to support the second phase of the negotiations which would cover investment, competition, and e-commerce.
+Scotland said that training and capacity building were ongoing to support the second phase of the negotiations which would cover investment, competition and e-commerce.

 She disclosed that the Commonwealth had placed three long-term advisors at the African Union to support the development of the continental trade agenda and the negotiation of the trade agreement itself.